 Therefore, before we introduce something from ourselves to a given method, we must really have a lot of knowledge about working with dogs, about the laws governing the learning processes.
 We also need to be advanced practitioners with great skills.
 Let’s not change the procedures, let’s not skip the stages, because it seems to us that our dog or we do not need it.

 We may not realize but often the success of training plans lies in nuances we may not recognize.
 They have not been added by chance.
-They are there on purpose, often an effect of years of practice and research done by scientists, very skillful trainers in the field.Tags: animal training, dog, dog training, dogs, dogtraining, science of learning
+They are there on purpose, often an effect of years of practice and research done by scientists, very skillful trainers in the field.Tags: animal training, dog, dog training, dogs, dogtraining, Modifications in dog training, science of learning

 In categories: Bez kategorii